jpetazzo/jpetazzo.github.io/_posts/2020-04-17-streaming-part-2-hardware-lights-cameras-mics.md

 anyway, but if some day, I want to code some automation to change the lights with a keyboard shortcut or the Stream Deck, I know it'll be possible and easy.

+*August 2020 update: eventually, I wrote 10 lines of Python so that I could control the lights from my Stream Deck.*

 Note that the lights come with telescopic arms that you can easily clamp on your desk.
 The arms and lights are very